College of Communication and Information

 COM 5525.
 Strategic Communication Implementation (3).
 This course examines the process by which strategic communication programs are planned, developed, executed and measured with an emphasis on learning to integrate marketing communication elements to advance an organizations goals or success.

 COM 5526.
 Marketing Communication Management (3).
 This course addresses the principles and procedures for communications planning for marketing and culminates in the development of an integrated marketing plan for e-business.

 COM 5546.
 Political Communication (3).
 This course focuses on the relationships between politics in the U.S. and internationally and the media.
 Considering the interdisciplinary nature of political communication, a field at the intersection of sociology, psychology, rhetoric, political science, and media effects, the overarching methodological approach may encompass qualitative and/or quantitative emphases.
 The course both outlines the main theoretical frameworks used in the scholarship, as well as address methodological concerns and current topical issues.

 COM 5565.
-Social Media Advocacy Campaigns (3).
-This course introduces students to theories and research related to the role of social media in social change.
-The course also prepares students to design and implement an advocacy social media campaign.
+Social Media Campaigns (3).
+This course introduces students to theories and research related to the role of social media campaigns.
+The course also prepares students to design and implement a social media campaign.

 COM 5911r.
 Supervised Research (1–5).
 (S/U grade only).
 Prerequisite: School approval.
 May be repeated to a maximum of five semester hours; duplicate registration allowed.
 A maximum of three hours may apply to the master's degree.

 COM 5920r.
 Colloquium in Communication (0–1).
 (S/U grade only).
 This course is a series of lectures given by faculty, advanced graduate students, and visiting scholars.
 Required of all doctoral students.
 May be repeated to a maximum of six semester hours.
 This is a S/U graded course.